Dog-Friendly Southern Highlands, NSW: Visiting with a Dog

 Schnitzel checking out the vineyards at Artemis Wines

-4. Explore an Historic Property
+#5 Explore an Historic Property

 The Southern Highlands is home to two National Trust properties that welcome dogs to join you, although only in the gardens.

 On the edge of Bowral, head to Retford Park.
-Built in the late 19th-century, this Victorian Italianate homestead is surrounded by gorgeous heritage gardens, dotted with sculptures, that are a delight to explore with your pup by your side.
-The gardens are open year round from Thursday to Sunday.
+Built in the late 19th-century, this Victorian Italianate homestead is surrounded by gorgeous heritage gardens, dotted with sculptures.
+Prior to being handed over to the National Trust, the property was owned by James Fairfax AC, an avid lover of dogs, so it’s no wonder the gardens are dog-friendly.

 Harper’s Mansion is located in Berrima and is open on weekends between 11am and 3pm.
-Built in the 1830s like many of Berrima’s other historical buildings, the mansion is surrounded by cool-climate gardens, including one of the largest hedge mazes in Australia.
+Built in the 1830s like many of Berrima’s other historical buildings, the modest “mansion” is surrounded by cool-climate gardens, including one of the largest hedge mazes in Australia.
+Dogs are welcome to join you in the gardens, including in the maze.

-5. Browse the Local Shops
+#6 Browse the Local Shops

 The Southern Highlands is a great shopping destination, especially for antiques and homewares.
 It’s still possible to fit in some shopping on a visit with your pup.
 In Berrima, Sticky Beaks Vintage Emporium on Jellore Street has a large sign out the front welcoming dogs.